 Diagram depicting principal heart murmurs.
 A. Presystolic murmur of mitral or tricuspid stenosis.
 B. Holosystolic (pansystolic) murmur of mitral or tricuspid regurgitation or of ventricular septal defect.
 C. Aortic ejection murmur beginning with an ejection click and fading before the second heart sound.
 D. Systolic murmur in pulmonic stenosis spilling through the aortic second sound, pulmonic valve closure being delayed.
 E. Aortic or pulmonary diastolic murmur.
 F. Long diastolic murmur of mitral stenosis after the opening snap (OS).
 G. Short mid-diastolic inflow murmur after a third heart sound.
 H. Continuous murmur of patent ductus arteriosus.
 (Adapted from P Wood, Diseases of the Heart and Circulation, London, Eyre & Spottiswood, 1968.
 Permission granted courtesy of Antony and Julie Wood.)

-The duration of a heart murmur depends on the length of time over which a pressure difference exists between two cardiac ...
+The duration of a heart murmur depends on the length of time over which a pressure difference exists between two cardiac chambers, ...